Have Adrenal Surgery With Us

 During your "Second Opinion Consultation", Dr. Carling will speak with you after a thorough review of your clinical records.
 He will discuss your medical condition with you and answer any questions you may have.

-Virtual second opinion consultations are not covered by any insurance company other than Medicare.
+Second opinion consultations via phone are not covered by any insurance company other than Medicare.

-Electing for a virtual second opinion consultation means you will be responsible for the cost, which is $1,500.
+Electing for a second opinion consultation via phone means you will be responsible for the cost, which is $1,500.

 2) The Adrenal Operation Itself